ISC's New Static Website

 With that infrastructure in place we moved on to the major part of the hackathon, which was to get the information extracted and actually used by Kea.

 The problem of retrieving a configuration from NETCONF is complex.
 First, a new Kea instance that starts for the first time must be able to retrieve its configuration.
 Second, once the configuration is retrieved and applied, it needs to listen on any changes that may become available and then apply them internally.

 The diagram above shows the overall architecture of the solution.
-Sysrepo software is used to store the YANG model, configuration based on that model and provide remote NETCONF interface.
-This provides a standard frontend to Kea instance that can be used remotely.
+Sysrepo software is used to store the YANG model, configure based on that model, and provide a remote NETCONF interface.
+This provides a standard frontend to the Kea instance that can be used remotely.